-All restrictions on intercounty travel remained lifted, meaning no pre-travel testing or quarantining is needed for travel between the Hawaiian islands.
+All restrictions on intercounty travel have been lifted, meaning no pre-travel testing or quarantining is needed for travel between the Hawaiian islands.

 What’s the Covid situation?

-With about 73,850 cases and 679 deaths reported as of September 16, Hawaii has seen relatively low Covid numbers compared with other US states.
-It's had the some of strictest lockdown and travel measures of any state during the heights of the pandemic.
+With roughly 87,000 cases and 1,000 deaths reported as of November 27, Hawaii has seen relatively low Covid numbers compared with other US states.
+It maintained some of the strictest travel measures of any state during the heights of the pandemic.

 What can visitors expect?